A generalisation of simple Harnack curves: Tropical constructions

-\begin{remark} The convex piecewise affine linear function $S_f$ defining the spine of the curve $\left\lbrace f=0 \right\rbrace \subset \ttor$ is a tropical polynomial.
-Equipped with the corresponding collection of weights, the spine of an algebraic curve in $\ttor$ is a tropical curve. \end{remark}
+\begin{Remark} The convex piecewise affine linear function $S_f$ defining the spine of the curve $\left\lbrace f=0 \right\rbrace \subset \ttor$ is a tropical Laurent polynomial, see Section \ref{sec:loggeo}.
+Equipped with the collection of weights of Definition \ref{deftropcurv}, the spine of an algebraic curve in $\ttor$ is a tropical curve. \end{Remark}

-Among tropical curves, some of them will be of particular interest for us.
-They have both advantages of being very simple and generic.

-\begin{definition} A tropical curve $C \subset \mathbb{R}^2$ is simple if its dual subdivision $Subdiv_C$ contains solely triangles and parallelogram. \end{definition}

-In other words, a simple tropical curve has only 3-valent vertices and 4-valent vertices given locally as the union of two segments.
-Simple tropical curves can be parametrized uniquely by an abstract 3-valent tropical curve, see \cite{Mikh05}.
-Rather than defining tropical morphisms on abstract tropical curve, we give the following definition instead.